David Yip: Personal life

-Yip is a practising Nichiren Buddhist and a member of the Soka Gakkai International.
+Yip is a practising Nichiren Buddhist and member of the Soka Gakkai International.
 He lives in north Oxfordshire near Banbury with his wife Virginia and their dog Buddy.
 His brother Stephen Yip stood as an independent candidate in the 2021 Liverpool mayoral election.

-He only adopted his Chinese name, coined by friends, as an adult whilst working on a movie in Hong Kong.
+Yip only adopted his Chinese name, coined by friends, as an adult whilst working on a movie in Hong Kong.